Move Beautifully with Braithwaite Physiotherapy

 About Braithwaite Physiotherapy in Toronto’s Yorkville and Annex and University neighborhoods

-At Braithwaite Physiotherapy we offer top quality Physiotherapy from our clinic at Avenue and Bloor, or in home throughout downtown Toronto.
-For us, quality patient service means one on one, dedicated physiotherapy in Toronto.
+At Braithwaite Physiotherapy we offer top quality physiotherapy services from our clinic at Avenue and Bloor, or in home throughout downtown Toronto.
+For us, quality patient service means one on one, dedicated physiotherapy.
 We have extensive post graduate formal education in orthopedic manual therapy, movement analysis and physical fitness.
 James is also certified in integrated dry needling, which is a great treatment for managing myofascial (muscle) pain.
 You can rest assured that you are receiving the highest quality care with us at Braithwaite Physiotherapy.

 Centrally located at 151 Bloor St. West (near both the Museum and Bay TTC stations), getting to your physiotherapy appointment is quick and easy for anyone living in or near Toronto’s Yorkville and Annex and University areas, and is made even more so as we offer in home visits throughout Toronto as well